rfoltyns/log4j2-elasticsearch/README.md

 ## Configurability

 ### Delivery frequency
-Delivery frequency can be adjusted via `JestBatchDelivery` attributes :
+Delivery frequency can be adjusted via `JestBatchDelivery` attributes:
 * `deliveryInterval` - millis between deliveries
-* `batchSize` - maximum (rough) number of undelivered logs
+* `batchSize` - maximum (rough) number of logs in one batch

+Delivery is triggered each `deliveryInterval` or when number of undelivered logs reached `batchSize`.

+`deliveryInterval` is the main driver of delivery.
+However, in high load scenarios, both parameters should be configured accordingly to prevent sub-optimal behaviour.
+See [Indexing performance tips](https://www.elastic.co/guide/en/elasticsearch/guide/current/indexing-performance.html) and [Performance Considerations](https://www.elastic.co/blog/performance-considerations-elasticsearch-indexing) for more info.

 ### Message output
 There are at least three ways to generate output